QViper1025/openconnect/README.md

 # openconnect
-Protocol LAN connection software with client and server software.
+FTP Protocol LAN connection software with client and server software.
 Website that redirects to this repository: http://www.openconnect.free.nf